 - What are the effects of lifestyle factors?

-Some features of proper breathing techniques
+Some features of proper respiratory techniques

 * Out of several hundred Russian Frolov MDs, only a small group of these medical professionals consider the effects of lifestyle on breathing retraining.

 However, most students achieve a faster CP progress when using breathing devices, e.g., the Frolov breathing device or the DIY breathing device.
-While there are now hundreds of MDs in Russia who promote or endorse the Frolov device, very few of them understand and explain to their patients the importance of having correct life style factors.
+While there are now hundreds of MDs in Russia who promote or endorse the Frolov device, very few of them understand and explain to their patients the importance of having correct lifestyle factors.

-Yoga Benefits: How to get best benefits from this amazing ancient practice?
+Yoga Benefits: How to get the best benefits from this amazing ancient practice?
 Traditional yoga has been teaching us to breathe less, while modern yoga leaders confuse the public about correct breathing, ideal breathing, and the effects of CO2.

 Breathslim is a breathing device that is featured on the Breathslim website.
 The Breathslim device is an exact copy of the Frolov breathing device developed by Vladimir Frolov.
 Can it help with weight loss?